-I think the first time I realized what illustration is all about and where or how it can be used was, when I saw the work of Jon Continu and Alex Trochut.
-They have a certain style which can be implemented in so many different ways like on CD covers, add campaigns, book covers and so on.
+I think the first time I realized what illustration is all about and where or how it can be used was when I saw the work of Jon Continu and Alex Trochut.
+They have a certain style that can be implemented in so many different ways like on CD covers, add campaigns, book covers and so on.
 That really impressed me a lot and opened my eyes.

 6. What role does art play in your life?
 How does it change the way you view the world?

-It really enriched my daily life when I started to became interested in art and design.
+It really enriched my daily life when I started to become interested in art and design.
 The greatest effect which art has in my life is, that I’m almost never bored anymore.
 I scribble and play with ideas for the »Mindshot« series during a long-distance flight or while I’m in the dentist waiting room.
 Following the development of great illustrators

 like Emiliano Ponzi, Stephan Schmitz or Andrea De Santis is also very exciting and opens new views of the world.